To make this delicious and versatile Wild Garlic Pesto, you only need a handful of ingredients and a few minutes of your time.

 One giant clue – you will probably SMELL it beore you actually see it!
 It has quite a pungent, strong, garlic smell but is actually quite mild in taste.

 However, if you’re in doubt, NEVER pick anything you’re unsure of.
+If you aren’t 100% positive it actually is wild garlic, don’t take the risk.
 For more information on foraging for wild garlic, please visit the National Trust website.

 How to make wild garlic pesto